tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The client MUST NOT send
 encrypted SNI using groups or cipher suites not advertised by the server.

-When offering an encrypted SNI, the client MUST NOT offer to resume any previous sessions that were established without an encrypted SNI.
+When offering an encrypted SNI, the client MUST NOT offer to resume any non-ESNI PSKs.
+It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

 Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in ClientEncryptedSNI.key_share.
 The SNI encryption key is